What are indices?

 Monitor your position, and close your trade when you want to take a profit or cut a loss.

-Indices trading means that you are taking a position on a stock index – which is measure of the performance of several different companies.
+Indices trading means that you are taking a position on a share index – which is a measure of the performance of several different companies.
 Indices trading can be a way to get exposure to an entire sector or economy at once, without having to open positions on lots of different shares.

 You can profit from index trading by accurately predicting an index’s price movements.
-For example, if you think the Australia 200 will rise, you would open a long position.
+For example, if you think the Australia 200 (ASX 200) will rise, you would open a long position.
 But, if you think it will fall, you would open a short position.
 Your profit or loss is determined by the extent to which your forecast is correct.

 To buy index futures means that you are opening a long position on an index because you think the price will increase.
 If you are correct in your forecast, you will profit, but if you are incorrect, you will incur a loss.